-Figure 14 below shows the daily backtesting results of our sales and trading activities in the past financial year over time.
-Our risk model proved its worth in 2023 under volatile market conditions; the conservative parameterisation reviewed and adjusted in the financial year is also reflected in the absence of outliers in the period under review.
+Figure 14 below shows the daily backtesting results in the past financial year over time.
+Our risk model proved its worth in 2024 under volatile market conditions; the conservative parameterisation reviewed during the regular validations in the financial year is also reflected in the absence of outliers in the period under review.

-Figure 14: Daily back-testing market price risk in 2023
+Figure 14: Daily back-testing market price risk in 2024